erabhishekgupta/UrlShortening/README.md

 - Railway.app: For providing a simple and efficient platform to deploy the backend services.
 - Render.com: For offering a smooth deployment process for the frontend.
+- Guava (com.google.guava): Guava is a set of core libraries developed by Google for Java.
+It provides a wide range of utilities that enhance Java's standard library.
+For Hashing the orginal link
+- Apache Commons (org.apache.commons): Apache Commons is a collection of reusable Java components developed by the Apache Software Foundation.
+It includes a wide variety of libraries that cater to different aspects of Java development.

 Community: